 The following compression options are available for iOS devices:

 The following compression options are available for Android devices:

 You can choose from the following Format options:

 Change the Max Resolution option to select texture’s maximum dimensions (width and height) of the texture.
 A smaller size will result in smaller textures, reducing the size of your effect.
 The Smart compression option will reduce texture sizes automatically.

 You can't make the size of the texture bigger than the original, unless you resize it internally.

 Editing the Quality setting applies more, or less, compression.
 This impacts how good the texture looks.
 The highest setting usually results in better quality effects - but devices will take longer to calculate the compression.
 For PNG and JPEG compression options, the quality setting impacts the file size.

 You can test the appearance and performance of your effects after applying compression using the Spark AR Player app.

-You can find which textures are taking up a lot of space in the the Asset Summary.
+You can find which textures are taking up a lot of space in the Asset Summary.
 Then, you can decide where reducing texture size and applying compression will have the most impact.